+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+There is a stove in the lounge set upon a stone hearth.
 Internal decorations Visually inspected.
-Cellars Visually inspected where there was a safe and purpose-built access.
-There is a cellar beneath the front section of the building that is accessed via stone stairs.
-The gross floor area extends to 25m 2 or thereby.
+The internal decoration is a mixture of papered and painted finishes.
+Cellars We are unaware of any underfloor access areas.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains electricity.
-The electric meter is in the kitchen.
-Gas No gas supply.
+The electric meter and consumer unit are located in the hallway.
+Gas There is no gas supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Water is assumed to be from the mains supply.
-The fibreglass cold water storage tank is in the attic.
-The kitchen units are fitted with a stainless steel sink.
-The sanitary fittings are semi modern/dated and include a white wash hand basin and w.c. in the ground floor cloakroom, a white w.c. but no wash hand basin in the upstairs toilet, a four piece white suite in the bath/shower room and a three piece white suite in the second bathroom.
+Assumed mains water.
+The kitchen units are fitted with a stainless steel sink unit.
+The sanitary fittings comprise a three piece white suite in the bathroom.

 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-The floor-standing 'Trianco' oil fired boiler is in the rear hallway, within an extended part of the house.
-The boiler is assumed to provide domestic hot water, and it also heats radiators in the main rooms.
-The radiators are fitted with thermostatic valves and there is a room thermostat in the front hall.
-The foam insulated hot water tank, which is fitted with a thermostat, is in a cupboard adjoining the chimney breast in the kitchen.
+Space heating is provided by an external 'Worcester Greenstar' combination boiler which serves radiators in the main apartments.
+There is a pre-insulated hot water storage tank within the hall cupboard.
+We assume that this is not connected to the heating system.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is understood to be connected to a septic tank that is located outwith the boundaries on the opposite side of the A711.
-For the avoidance of doubt the tank was not located or inspected to confirm its age, type and condition, and the drainage system has not been checked or tested in any way.
+Drainage is to a septic tank which we understand is located in a field below the property.
+This was not inspected.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbon-fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.
-In the interests of security no comment is made in relation to the presence or otherwise of a burglar alarm.
-There appears to be smoke detection equipment in place and although not tested, this may not fully comply with Scottish Government guidelines on Fire and Smoke alarms, effective from February 2022.
-Further checks should be made and the system upgraded as necessary.
+No comment is made on the existence or otherwise of a burglar alarm.